redifo/ege-restaurant/README.md

 Special request management during the reservation process.

 ## Structure Plane
-With the features defined, we can outline the user stories, mapping out the interactions users will have with the website.
+With the features defined, I have outlined the user stories, mapping out the interactions users will have with the website.
+A more detailed version of these user stories can be found here.
+[Issues page of Ege Restaurant github](https://github.com/redifo/ege-restaurant/issues)

 ### User Authentication